Social Action Through Music

 • Attendance figures at Faith Primary School have improved with a significant decrease in absence rates across the school;

-• Since the programme began in February 2009, In Harmony Liverpool has engaged a total of 218 children and young people in West Everton from early years to age 14;
+• Since the programme began in February 2009, In Harmony Liverpool has engaged a total of 302 children and young people and their families in West Everton.

 • Outstanding progress achieved in children’s musical ability as individuals and an orchestra through the intensive, immersive and high quality approach to music led by In Harmony Liverpool Artistic Director Rod Skipp;